 Step Seven: Is Debt Settlement the Answer?

 Debt settlement is different from credit counseling and debt management.
-Debt settlement focuses on negotiating with your creditors in order to reduce the amount you owe.
+Debt settlement focuses on negotiating with your creditors to reduce the amount you owe.

 You can choose to tackle this yourself or leave it in the hands of a debt settlement expert.
-The benefit to debt settlement is that sometimes the reduction in debt is for a very significant amount.
+When done right, debt settlement programs can reduce your debt by 50% or more.
 With a reduction in the amount you owe, you have a better chance of becoming debt free faster.
-Most people in the field estimate that a debt settlement program can take as little as two to four years to complete.
+Debt settlement programs typically take two to four years to complete.

 Step Eight: Consider a Cash-Out Refinance Loan